Tyasuoka/Capstone_Project/README.md

 **The Problem:**
 * There are many factors that affect the results
 * There are many underlying circumstances that aren't apparent at first glance
+* There are factors that the data won't be able to capture

 **The Solution:**
 * The model will be able to comb through the data and find the biggest factors that alter the result
-* The suggestions could help prevent future customers that default on the loans
+* In Depth Analysis to filter the data to find the best results
+*

 **The Process**